 Environmental health is becoming increasingly globalized due to the nature of environmental issues.
 Field trips and guest lectures will supplement class instruction focused on water quality, food safety, energy consumption, health disparities, environmental laws, and other global environmental health issues.
 This experience will give you the opportunity to examine and compare the issues while conducting an in-depth study of at least one environmental issue.

-Along with analyzing environmental health and sustainability, participants will have multiple opportunities to be immersed in the Canadian culture.
+There will be multiple opportunities to be immersed in the Canadian culture.
 Excursions will include visiting the gorgeous Royal Botanical Gardens and a tour of the Dundurn Castle National Historic Site, home of the first indoor toilet in North America!
 Students will also visit several museums and Parliament.

 Eligibility and Selection Process

 Applicants must be matriculated OHIO students.
 Non-OHIO applicants must have successfully completed high school or its equivalent.

 Please familiarize yourself with these recommendations and requirements prior to applying to a program.